 Situation Recommended Action

-The AC edeptor 1.
+The AC adapter 1.
 Plug the AC adapter into the computer, and then connect to the main power supply.

-The AC adapter and a power 2.
+and a power 2.
 Save all necessary files.

 outlet are 3.
 Resume work.

 available.
-Turn off the computer if you want to recharge the battery rapidly.
+Turn off the computer if you want to recharge

+the battery rapidly.

 The AC adapter 1.
 Save all necessary files.

 or a power outlet 2.
 Close all applications.

 is unavailable.
 3. Turn off the computer.